Tekenlight/.github/profile/README.md

 Node.js, golang

-## Components
+## Modules
 ### evpoco
 Platform for runnning of lua code in asynchronous and event driven manner.
-This module provides 2 modules
+This module provides 2 components

-1. evlua: A standalone module to execute lua code in event driven manner
+1. evlua: A standalone component to execute lua code in event driven manner
 2. evluaserver: A HTTP(S) based server that listens to HTTP requests and hands them over to a lua script for processing

-The above two modules are equipped with libraries that act as utilities to achieve various functionalities
+The components are equipped with libraries that provide utilities to achieve various functionalities

-1. platform: A library tha provides various functions to access platform level functions
+1. Platform: A library tha provides various functions to access platform level functions
+2. Server (included in the platform)
-2. server request (evluaserver): A library to access various parts of the request that has arrived
+	1. Request: A library to access various parts of the request that has arrived
-3. server response (evluaserver): A library to generate the response to be sent to the clinet
+	2. Response: A library to generate the response to be sent to the clinet
+3. Client (evclient)
+	1. TCP/HTTP(s) client connection
+	2. Request: Library to construct a HTTP(s) request to be sent to a service
+	3. Response: Library to access various parts of the response from a service
+4. TLS/SSL support (evlnetssl)
+5. Socket connection pool
+6. Websockets
+	1. Websocket client
+	2. Webscket server

 ### service_utils